chainer/chainerrl/examples/atari/a3c/README.md

 | WizardOfWor | 1.15513805685 days |
 | YarsRevenge | 1.2318219768 days |
 | Zaxxon | 1.14370542539 days |

+## Evaluation Protocol

+Our evaluation protocol is designed to mirror the evaluation protocol from the [Noisy Networks Paper](https://arxiv.org/abs/1706.10295) as closely as possible, since the original A3C paper does not report reproducible results (they use human starts trajectories which are not publicly available).
+The reported results are from the [Noisy Networks Paper](https://arxiv.org/abs/1706.10295), Table 3.

+Our evaluation protocol is designed to mirror the evaluation protocol of the original paper as closely as possible, in order to offer a fair comparison of the quality of our example implementation.
+Specifically, the details of our evaluation (also can be found in the code) are the following:

+- **Evaluation Frequency**: The agent is evaluated after every 1 million frames (250K timesteps).
+This results in a total of 200 "intermediate" evaluations.
+- **Evaluation Phase**: The agent is evaluated for 500K frames (125K timesteps) in each intermediate evaluation.
+	- **Output**: The output of an intermediate evaluation phase is a score representing the mean score of all completed evaluation episodes within the 125K timesteps.
+If there is any unfinished episode by the time the 125K timestep evaluation phase is finished, that episode is discarded.
+- **Intermediate Evaluation Episode**:
+	- Each intermediate evaluation episode is capped in length at 27K timesteps or 108K frames.
+	- Each evaluation episode begins with a random number of no-ops (up to 30), where this number is chosen uniformly at random.
+- **Reporting**: For each run of our A3C example, we report the highest scores amongst each of the intermediate evaluation phases.
+This differs from the original A3C paper which states that: "We additionally used the final network weights for evaluation".
+This is because the [Noisy Networks Paper](https://arxiv.org/abs/1706.10295) states that "Per-game maximum scores are computed by taking the maximum raw scores of the agent and then averaging over three seeds".

 ## Training times